canonical/ubuntu-pro-client/README.md

 # emulating different architectures in sbuild-launchpad-chroot
 sbuild-launchpad-chroot create --architecture="riscv64" "--name=focal-riscv64" "--series=focal
 ```

+> Note: Every so often, it is recommended to update your chroots.
+> ```bash
+> # to update a single chroot
+> sudo sbuild-launchpad-chroot update -n ua-xenial-amd64
+> # this script can be used to update all chroots
+> sudo PATTERN=\* sh /usr/share/doc/sbuild/examples/sbuild-debian-developer-setup-update-all
+> ```

 ### Setting up an lxc development container
 ```shell